rmcsharry/ernest-site/content/documentation/vcloud-intro.md

 # vCloud Director

-[vCloud Director (vCD)](https://www.vmware.com/products/vcloud-director/) is cloud management tool from VMWare that acts as an overlay on top of vSphere, providing users with a self-service GUI and API. vCloud Director is popular with service providers as it allows them to offer Infrastructure as a Service to their customers by providing users with direct control of virtual machine provisioning, and some aspects of networking.
+[vCloud Director (vCD)](https://www.vmware.com/products/vcloud-director/) is cloud management tool from VMWare that acts as an overlay on top of vSphere, providing users with a self-service GUI and API. vCloud Director enables service providers to offer Infrastructure as a Service to their customers by providing users with direct control of virtual machine provisioning, and some aspects of networking.

 ## Network Limitations